evkx/evkx.github.io/content/models/xpeng/g6/G6_AWD_Performance/_index.md

 - **:** Features 18 speakers and delivers a maximum output of 1200 watts.

-Additionally, the model includes 4 USB-C connections as standard.
+Additionally, the model includes 3 USB-C connections as standard.
+The model has 1 USB-A connections as standard.

 ## Mobile App